x-9917638/train-to-Atlassa/README.md

 - [python>=3.10](https://python.org)
 - MacOS/Other *nix Systems: getch<br>
     `python3 -m pip install getch`
+- Note: Autocompletion of commands will not work on Windows due to the lack of readline.

 # Getting Started
 1. Make sure the required dependencies are installed
 2. Clone the repository: `git clone https://github.com/x-9917638/train-to-Atlassa.git`